-Our group is generally interested in developing new methods for stereoselective carbon-carbon bond formation.
+Our group is generally interested in developing new methods for stereoselective and catalytic carbon-carbon bond formation.
 Some examples of active research areas in our group are described below:

 Computational Evaluation of Organic Reaction Mechanisms and Selectivities